The Marble Revolution: How Anti-Etch UV Protection Is Changing Everything

 Recommended: Anti-Etch UV Protection

 The goal here is preserving the pristine polished appearance of a statement marble surface long-term.
-Anti-Etch’s bonded protection with lifetime rating and 10-year warranty gives the client confidence.
+Anti-Etch’s bonded protection with lifetime rating and 10-year warranty gives the client confidence that the investment is protected.

 Existing marble at home — etching or staining already present

-Both Anti-Etch and Raku can be applied to existing marble in good condition.
-If there is existing damage, we restore first, then protect.
+Anti-Etch can be applied to existing marble in good condition.
+If there is existing etching or staining, we address that first through restoration, then apply protection.

 The Alberta Exclusivity — Why It Matters

-Accent Marble is currently the only certified applicator of Anti-Etch UV protection in Alberta, and the only provider of Raku by Lantania in the province.
-These certifications require training and ongoing commitment to strict standards.
-They are not available as consumer products, and they cannot be replicated by a fabricator who simply purchases a sealer off a distributor shelf.
+Accent Marble is currently the only certified applicator of Anti-Etch UV protection in Alberta.
+This certification requires training, investment, and ongoing commitment to the application standards the technology demands.
+It is not available as a consumer product, and it cannot be replicated by a fabricator who simply purchases a sealer off a distributor shelf.

-What this means practically: if you want your marble protected at this level, there is one place in Alberta to have it done.
-We take that responsibility seriously — and we recommend the right option for each project rather than defaulting to one product for everyone.
+What this means practically for Edmonton homeowners is straightforward: if you want your marble protected at this level, there is one place in Alberta to have it done.
+We take that responsibility seriously — which is why we invest in applying it correctly, consistently, and with clear expectations for long-term care.

 Being the only provider of something in an entire province isn’t a marketing point for us.
 It’s a responsibility.